 Accountability posts

 Drafts ready to share.
 Click to copy, then post.
-Select Board · Warner · April 28, 2026.
+Select Board · Warner, NH · April 28, 2026.

 X / Twitter

-Split votes/internal board dynamics
+Split votes and board internal dynamics

 X thread